idealistworld/team-1-muse-backend/README.md

 - `POST /posts` - Create a new post with business logic integrated to rate limit
 - `DELETE /posts/[post_id]` - Delete a post with that post_id
+- `GET /posts/{post_id}` - Returns the information about a post with a specific post_id
+- `GET /posts/user/{user_id}` - Return all posts by user_id

 ### Content Endpoints

-- `POST /content` - Create a new piece of content, i.e a LinkedIn post
+- `POST /content` - Create a new piece of content, i.e a LinkedIn post, makes sure that URL is valid
+- `GET /content/{content_id}` - Return content given its content_id, returns error if post does not exist
+- `GET /content/creator/{creator_id}` - Returns all the content for a given creator_id

 ### Creator Endpoints

-- `POST /creators/content` - Create a new piece of creator content
+- `POST /creators` - Create a new piece of creator content.
+Makes sure that the profile URL is a valid URL.
+It also checks that their platform is allowed
+- `GET /creators` - Returns all creators
+- `GET /creators/{creator_id}` - Returns creator given creator_id

 ## Key Business Rule